 Visiting a new church, or re-connecting after a long while, can be an uncomfortable, and often confusing, experience.
 We’ll work hard to make you feel welcome and to make your worship experience fulfilling.
-Here are answers to a few questions that may help you decide whether to come for a visit … and if you are unable to “do church” on Sunday mornings, check out our Messy Church experience.
+Here are answers to a few questions that may help you decide whether to come for a visit, whether to our Sunday services or to one of our Saturday Church options.

 What kind of church are you?

 Community United is part of the larger United Methodist denomination.
 Each of our members and visitors is on a faith journey of some sort.
 Many are mature in their faith while others are just beginning that journey … and we know that God meets us wherever we are on that journey.
 For a deeper understanding, please check out What We Believe.